seraphimsakiewicz/langmate/project-tasks.md

 ## current TODOS

 - ~~Fix Modal~~
   - ~~book session to be exact~~
   - ~~also show sep 5, 2025 for date for example instead of 9/5/2025.~~
-- ~~Fix Calendar Date Picker and BookingModal bug, not showing current date again when you reopen the daypicker.~~
+- ~~Fix Calendar Date Picker and BookingModal bug, not showing current date again when you reopen the daypicker.~~ ~~- add prettier~~
-- add prettier
+- Fix the hover states for buttons/navigation items
+  - Try to get the select in dayPicker, if not just move on.
+- Convert buttons to Buttons...
 - markup some designs with stitch for sessions/people sections.
-- Fix the hover states for buttons/navigation items

 # Phase 0 Tasks - Language Exchange Matchmaking MVP

 ## Core User Flow Goals:

 1. Multi-language signup (native/target languages)
 2. Simple session matching via websocket
 3. Session page with split timers per language